 Welcome to the Department of Biochemistry and Biophysics at Texas A&M University!
-The Graduate Program Handbook describes relevant BCBP and TAMU policies and should serve as a guide throughout your graduate tenure.
-While every attempt has been made to ensure that the university policies outlined herein are accurate, be advised that the 2023-2024 TAMU Graduate Catalog remains the authoritative source for TAMU rules and regulations.
+The Graduate Program Handbook describes relevant BCBP and TAMU policies and should guide you throughout your graduate tenure.
+While every attempt has been made to ensure that the university policies outlined herein are accurate, the 2023-2024 TAMU Graduate Catalog remains the authoritative source for TAMU rules and regulations.
 All policies are subject to change.